Psychologist Parenting Support

-In my practice as a Brisbane City Psychologist I often need to remind my clients that parenting is one of the most difficult roles anyone can undertake.
-Every day is filled with moments of love, joy, pride, frustration and sometimes anger at their small charges.
-It is little wonder that with these strong emotions bouncing back and forth, parents fall into bed exhausted most nights knowing they face more of the same the next day.
+Psychologists often need to remind their clients that parenting is one of the toughest and most challenging roles anyone can undertake.
+Every day is filled with moments of love, joy, pride and sometimes overwhelm and frustration.
+It is little wonder that with these intense emotions bouncing back and forth, parents fall into bed exhausted most nights, knowing they face more of the same the next day.

 Negative Feelings about Parenting are Normal

 At times, parents can develop negative feelings towards their partner or themselves when it comes to raising their children.
 Psychologists have witnessed the stress and overwhelming feelings parents experience when they feel they can’t cope or believe they are not doing a good job as parents.
 Some parents believe that they are not good parents and feel inadequate and guilty as a result.

 For parents who are struggling to cope, a psychologist can help them.
 There is a range of options available and simple techniques you can learn for managing anger and frustration in the short term and diffuse volatile situations.
 At times, simple things such as leaving the room for a short time to give you the space to ‘cool off’ coupled with some deep breathing and CBT Therapy can allow parents to calm themselves and regain control.
 Physical activity also helps and works well, even if it is just sprinting across the backyard, and can help the body release tension.
 Mindfulness techniques are a wonderful resource to practise, to help you get through difficult situations and become more aware of your thoughts and emotions.
 Here you can find some useful resources if you never practiced Mindfulness before.

 How a Psychologist can Help You Manage Stress Triggers